-- Group study rooms: 18 rooms, several with A/V playback.
+- Group study rooms: 9 rooms, 2 with A/V playback.

 - Wireless network: 802.11n, including Guest access

-- Printing/Copying/Scanning: 3 print stations, 2 copiers, 1 copy card vending machine, and 2 scanners.
+- Printing/Copying/Scanning: 3 print stations, 1 copier, 1 copy card vending machine, 2 book scanners with sheet feeders, and 1 microform reader/scanner.
 Lexis printing for current law affiliates only.
 Wireless printing available for law students.

 The library collection focuses on Rhode Island and Maritime Law and the library serves as a State Justice Institute depository.
 By arrangement with the University Library (a Selective Depository Library), the Law Library also maintains a number of federal government documents titles.
 The library collection is comprehensive for current and historical federal law materials: legislative, judicial, and administrative.
 The library also collects current and historical state law materials for the New England states and selected major states: legislative and judicial materials, secondary source materials, and treatises.
 The library also maintains a core international law collection.

 - Librarians: 5, 4 hold a law degree.

 Library Policy Documents